Collective attack free controlled quantum key agreement without quantum memory: Security analysis of the proposed CQKA protocols

-We have illustrated the relationship between ${\rm P}$ and ${\rm n}$ with different values of ${\rm d}$ in figure \ref{fig:P vs n and d}.
-Our plot shows that ${\rm P}$ is approximately zero for the ${\rm n=6}$; for example, when the value of detection possibility of Eve (${\rm d}$) is $25\%$, then the probability of Eve's successfully obtaining the final key is $2.629\times10^{-3}$ i.e., it can be neglected.
+We have illustrated the relationship between ${\rm Pr}$ and ${\rm n}$ with different values of ${\rm d}$ in Figure \ref{fig:P vs n and d}.
+Our plot shows that ${\rm Pr}$ is approximately zero for the ${\rm n=6}$; for example, when the value of detection possibility of Eve (${\rm d}$) is $25\%$, then the probability of Eve's successfully obtaining the final key is $2.629\times10^{-3}$, i.e., it can be neglected.
+We present Figure \ref{fig:P vs n and d}.a to determine the value of $n$ at which ${\rm Pr}$ approaches zero.
+Since $n$ is an integer, we provide Figure \ref{fig:P vs n and d}.b, which displays a histogram of ${\rm Pr}$ for discrete integer values of $n$.
 Clearly, we can state that when the ${\rm n}$ value is large enough the information achieved by Eve with impersonated fraudulent attack can be eliminated.

+\emph{Tolerable error bound under collective attack scenario}: Owing to the symmetry in the outcomes of the composite system, we consider the state $|\psi_{2}^{e}\rangle$, shared by Alice, Bob, and Eve is of the form described in Eq. (\ref{eq:Optimal Eve's detection}).
+In the case of collective attack \citep{PAB+09,DW05}, the lower bound for the secret key rate in the asymptotic limit is determined by the Devetak-Winter rate equation.
+This equation expresses the difference between the mutual information shared between Alice and Bob and the Holevo quantity between Eve and Bob\footnote{In this context, we evaluate the Holevo bound between Eve and Bob.
+The classical one-way postprocessing occurs from Bob to Alice, and it is directly linked to his outcome after the Bell measurement.},